RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2023-11-02-newsletter.md

 software, data, and infrastructure.

-+ [Making research software more visible and reusable: Open Source Software and FAIR4RS](https://bit.ly/open-research-conversation-lunchbytes-fair4rs) in conjunction with Open Research Conversations we look at the FAIR principles and how they apply to research software under the [FAIR for Research Softrware (FAIR4RS) principles](https://zenodo.org/record/6623556#.YqCJTJNBwlw).
++ [Making research software more visible and reusable: Open Source Software and FAIR4RS](https://bit.ly/open-research-conversation-lunchbytes-fair4rs) (6th December 12:00 - 13:00) in conjunction with Open Research Conversations we look at the FAIR principles and how they apply to research software under the [FAIR for Research Softrware (FAIR4RS) principles](https://zenodo.org/record/6623556#.YqCJTJNBwlw).